paulwakeford/whatiuse/README.md

 **External monitor**: currently none.
 I do own a 4K 43" Philips monitor but it's on loan in Australia.

 **Power bank**: This [RAVPower](https://smile.amazon.co.uk/gp/product/B06XTMK9H2/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1) one.
 26800mAh is the largest you can carry in carry-on, with USB-C and A output.
-It can charge my Macbook to about 80% while still using it, and charge a Switch too.
+It can charge my MacBook to about 80% while still using it, and charge a Switch too.
 I previously bought a similar Anker one from Amazon US but it failed and their warranty was US only.

 **Phone**: an iPhone X, 64GB.
 No case or screen protector, I prefer not to use them.
-I did buy it with Applecare+ and I've used both discounted screen repair 'lives'.
+I did buy it with AppleCare+ and I've used both discounted screen repair 'lives'.
 This is also my only camera and my music/podcast player.

 **Watch**: Apple Watch series 4 non-cellular.
-Used as a watch, to respond to important notifications, kitchen timer, alarm clock, unlock my Macbook, track my workouts and general activity, sleep, etc. I try to 'close my rings' each day, and had a move streak of 203 days that I'm trying to beat.
+Used as a watch, to respond to important notifications, kitchen timer, alarm clock, unlock my MacBook, track my workouts and general activity, sleep, etc. I try to 'close my rings' each day, and had a move streak of 203 days that I'm trying to beat.
 I also join challenges from the Reddit sub /r/AppleWatchFitness.
-I use a variety of coloured watch bands, both sport ones and milanese loops for special occasions.
+I use a variety of coloured watch bands, both sport ones and Milanese loops for special occasions.
 (I buy unofficial bands).

 **Cables/adaptors**: generally official Apple cables but I also have a USB-A to USB-C/ micro-USB/Lightning cable that was free from a vendor and that I take with me travelling.
 I also take a generic power plug travel adaptor.

 **Laptop case**: [tomtoc laptop case](https://www.amazon.com.au/dp/B071NK5WQ1/ref=pe_2361882_282382012_TE_item).
 Fleece lined, small but a perfect fit for the 15" MBP, charger, cables and my glasses.
-I would prefer it if the front pockets were removeable so it could optionally be slimmer - I often have to fit this inside a carry-on (for some of the more frugal EU airlines).
+I would prefer it if the front pockets were removable so it could optionally be slimmer - I often have to fit this inside a carry-on (for some of the more frugal EU airlines).

 **Overnight bag**: A Samsonite small carry on.
 This is for overnight travel.
 I don't see the exact one I have in their range any more and I bought it in a real-world shop so don't have a link.
 It's much like [this one](https://www.samsonite.co.uk/hexa-packs-laptop-backpack-exp-m-15.6inch-black/116873-1041.html).
 It's good, but I wish it had an external water bottle carrier.

 **eReader**: a basic Kindle.
 The nearest model to mine I see is [this one](https://smile.amazon.co.uk/amazon-kindle-now-with-a-built-in-front-light/dp/B07FQKFLJT/ref=sr_1_3) but mine was a gift from 3 years ago so it may be slightly different.
-It's in a generic case sourced from ebay.
+It's in a generic case sourced from eBay.
 I go through phases of reading on a Kindle and reading physical books.

 **Games console**: A Nintendo Switch, the original version, not the Lite or the newer version with extra battery life.
-It travels in [this case](https://www.amazon.com.au/dp/B07BS4B2GT/ref=pe_2361882_282382012_TE_item) with aboout 8 physical cartridges.
+It travels in [this case](https://www.amazon.com.au/dp/B07BS4B2GT/ref=pe_2361882_282382012_TE_item) with about 8 physical cartridges.
 I own about 50 games with the rest being digital only.
 I find I play more games when I buy them digital as it saves me finding the right cartridge.
 I don't play it as much as I would like, lack of time.
 I expect to travel more in 2020 so should be able to tackle more of my backlog while in airports.
 I used to play games on an iPhone or iPad but wanted to play more Mario games.
 (I also own an XBox One X but it's on loan in Australia).

 **Authentication**: A Yubikey 4C Nano which lives in one USB-C slot of my MacBook Pro and is used as a Fido key for my 'tier 1' accounts.